biopet/biopet/docs/pipelines/multisample/shiva.md

 ##### Germline

-When doing variantcalling mostly germline is used.
+When doing variant calling most often germline is used.
 This will detect variants based on the assumption that there is a fixed number of alleles.
 Mostly the default used is a ploidy of 2.
-When this assumption does not hold for your data somatic variantcalling can be a better solution.
+When this assumption does not hold for your data, somatic variant calling can be a better solution.

 | ConfigName | Tool | Description |
 | ---------- | ---- | ----------- |